gorkhadev/gorkha.dev/syllabus/ruby/section-two/operators.md

 a, b, c = 10, 20, 30
 ```

-Parallel assignment is also useful for swapping the values held in two variables.
+Parallel assignment is also useful for swapping the values held in two variables without us needing to have a temporary variable.

 ```ruby
 a = 10